10 Types of Tradescantia Plant Varieties with Names and Pictures

 Tradescantia Nanouk also called Fantasy Venice Plant or Spiderwort 'Nanouk' bears bright green, pink & purple, fuzzy leaves growing on sturdy stems and small white and yellow flowers arising from the pink buds.

-On account of its vibrant and colourful foliage, Fantasy Venice Plant is among the best plants for the living room where it will create a magnificent sight.
+On account of its vibrant and colourful foliage, Fantasy Venice Plant is among popular plants for any space as it will create a magnificent sight.

 When mature the leaves turn completely green.
 It is advisable to cut it back regularly to encourage the new growth of pink and white variegated foliage.